roehampton/module-content/software-development-1/week-01/seminar/README.md

 The Seminar is about cementing what we have learned in our Lab.
-Please go through the following questions and exercices:
+Please go through the following questions and exercises: